 What bags do I use?

-To make bubblehash Rosin (made with water and ice) or dry-sift (dry screening) it is most convenient to use the filters of the minimum possible micronity, in order to avoid any impurity that dirties our rosin.
-Currently 25 microns are used, since it is understood that no vegetable residue or dust will pass that filter, but there are also up to 15 microns.
+To make bubblehash rosin (made with water and ice) or dry-sift (dry screening), it is best to use filters with the lowest possible micron level, in order to avoid any impurities that dirty our rosin.
+Currently 25 microns are used, since it is understood that no plant debris or dust will pass that filter, but there are also up to 15 microns.

 What temperature is optimal?

 The temperature to be used is also the lowest possible, being able to start extracting from 35 · C (the highest quality materials) up to a maximum of 75 · C if what you are looking for is quantity and not quality.
-The minimum temperature is used to preserve to the maximum all the terpenes and lighter color of our rosin, since some terpenes volatilize at those degrees, and at higher temperatures more loss of aroma.
+The minimum temperature is used to preserve as much as possible all the terpenes and the lighter color of our rosin, since some terpenes volatilize at those degrees, and at higher temperatures more aroma loss.
 The texture will also vary at higher temperatures, probably due to this evaporation of the more solvent terpenes.

 Steps to follow

-Once preheated, we apply pressure very slowly until we start to see how the bag starts to get wet, here we should stop giving pressure and wait a few seconds for the oil to start coming out.
+When pressing hash, we want to keep the temperature as low as possible, but increase the pressing time.
+In this way, they will not degrade the terpenes at too high a temperature, still obtaining good yields due to the longer pressing time.
+The pressure that we must exert is also the minimum (the minimum pressure is very relative, because it does not even begin to mark the pressure gauge, it is the right pressure so that the bag is fixed and does not move, without crushing it) From my own experience, we would allow the bag to preheat with the minimum pressure for at least 20 seconds (if it is of the highest quality) up to 60 seconds (of less quality).
+This is done with the intention of melting the contents of the bag and allowing it to escape through the filter.
+Once preheated, we exert pressure very slowly until we begin to see how the bag begins to get wet, here we should stop applying pressure and wait a few seconds for the oil to start to come out.
 At this point, we recommend applying pressure as you "spit" the rosin, very slowly and progressively.
-A very rapid increase in pressure can cause the bag to burst (“Blow-out") and cause some of the contents to come out under pressure, mixing with our rosin.
+A very rapid increase in pressure can cause the bag to explode ("Blow-out") and part of the content that was under pressure to come out, mixing with our rosin.
 That is why it is always advisable to press slowly, testing and adjusting with each material that is pressed.
-When most of the content has come out, you can now exert pressure until reaching 700 Psi to squeeze the bag to the maximum without breaking it.
+When most of the content has come out, you can press until you reach 700 Psi to squeeze the bag to the maximum without breaking it.

-The flower or bud Rosin is obtained with the same process as the Hash Rosin but using different parameters of temperature, pressure, times and humidity.
+Flower or bud Rosin is achieved with the same process as Hash Rosin but using different parameters of temperature, pressure, times and humidity.

 What bags do I use?